ezraroi/Human-AI-Collab/critical-connection-3-the-journal-as-embodied-.md

 - Provides chronotope (stable time-space for meaning)
 - Offers continuity (memory across sessions)
 - Materializes the recursive loop (43 iterations = 43 transformations)
-- Where ephemeral AI input becomes permanent alpha elements
+- Where ephemeral AI input ([Channel 2](channel-2-symbolic.md)) is retained as a stable artifact for [Alpha-Function](alpha-function.md) cycles to yield durable alpha elements.

 ### NoteBook 2: The Materiality of Writing
 - Gesture and thought are inseparable - hands help organize spatial information